Skip to content

 Funding

-Participants will be responsible for the airfare, insurance, visa and in-country costs.
-They will receive financial sponsorship (HK$5,000) from the Gallant Ho Experiential Learning Centre.
+Participants will be responsible for the airfare, insurance, visa accommodation, and daily in-country costs.
+Each participant will receive financial sponsorship (HK$5,000) from the Gallant Ho Experiential Learning Centre to cover part of the aforementioned cost.

 Who Can Apply?

-LDP is designed primarily for undergraduate students any disciplines and year of study.
+LDP is designed primarily for undergraduate students in any disciplines and year of study.

 Role